This profound truth of the Now Gen comes our friend Pastor Erick Penn in Three…

 We love to come alongside Children’s and NextGen leaders to help them re-ignite their passion.
 We talk with leaders, look objectively at their programs, their team (paid and/or volunteer), the facility, the budget and we make recommendations.
 This is a Ministry Wave Evaluation and available in two options.
 Perhaps you have a new leader just getting started and needs a pathway for successful ministry (to avoid burnout), or your present leader needs some new ideas or encouragement.
 Call us.
 We love the conversation.

-Laura used these symbols to create temporary tattoos for her kids’ ministry and gave the kids this leaflet with complete information.
+Laura used symbols to create temporary tattoos for her kids’ ministry and gave the kids a leaflet with an explanation of the salvation journey in colors.
 Cool idea!